tinkerbell/tinkerbell.org/content/docs/templates/_index.md

 toc = true
 +++

-A Template is a YAML file that defines the tasks in a Workflow.
+A Template is a YAML file that defines the source of a Workflow by declaring one or more _tasks_.
 The tasks are executed sequentially, in the order in which they are declared.

 Each task consists of a single or multiple _actions_.